Skip to content

 Do I need a gym, or can I do this at home?

-A gym makes the heavy work meaningfully easier — barbells, racks, and proper plates let you load to the intensities cyclists need.
-Home setups work if you have adjustable dumbbells up to 30kg+ and a way to do squats safely.
+A gym makes the loaded work meaningfully easier — dumbbells, kettlebells, racks, and proper plates let you load to the intensities cyclists need.
+Home setups work if you have adjustable dumbbells up to 30kg+ and a way to do split squats and hip hinges safely.
 Bodyweight-only programmes are not the minimum effective dose for trained cyclists; the loading is too light to drive the strength adaptations the bike actually benefits from.

 How long until I see the benefit on the bike?